 If your code is expired, you'll need to contact the artist about getting another one.
 To shoot them an email, just click "Contact artist" on the right hand side of their music page.
 Please include your original 8 character code in the message (e.g., "9r8d-ejxb"), and be sure to mention what it is you are trying to download.

-No problem, just send an email to customer support.
+If neither of those things seem to be the case, send us an email.
 Please include the old download link or, if you don't have that, a link to the track or album page.

 Still wondering?
 Contact Bandcamp Support.